-For the Florida court to adjudicate claims against the corporation or trust, do the family law pleadings allege personal jurisdiction exists over the entity?
-If service of process on an entity is sufficient in the family law case, is there personal jurisdiction for the family law party to proceed against the entity?
+For the Florida court to adjudicate claims against the corporation or trust, does the family law pleading allege personal jurisdiction over the entity?
+If service of process on an entity is sufficient in the family law case, is there personal jurisdiction over the entity for the family law party to proceed against the entity?

-A court has no jurisdiction over foreign entity named in the family law action when the petition fails to allege the entity is subject to long arm jurisdiction or has minimum contacts with Florida.
+A court has no jurisdiction over foreign entity named in a divorce action when the family law pleading fails to allege personal jurisdiction.
+Namely, the spouse who want to join the entity must allege it is subject to long-arm jurisdiction and has sufficient minimum contacts with Florida to defend here.
 See Fishman, Inc. v.
 Fishman, 657 So.
-2d 44, 45-46 (Fla.
+2d 44 (Fla.
 4th DCA 1995) (if a petitioner fails to plead a legally sufficient basis for long-arm jurisdiction, the respondent “need not come forward with affidavits to prove a negative — that is, that there is no jurisdiction.”)

-In Rollet v. de Bizemont, 159 So.
-3d 351, 355 (Fla.
+Thus, in Rollet v. de Bizemont, 159 So.
+3d 351 (Fla.
 3d DCA 2015), the court dismissed a divorcing French wife’s complaint that failed to allege sufficient long-arm jurisdictional facts against a nonresident foreign entity and her nonresident husband.
 She alleged he fraudulently or under undue influence assigned a contract to buy a South Beach condo without her consent and to divest her of property rights.

 Alleging Contributions of Marital Funds or Effort Alone Is Insufficient to Establish Long Arm Jurisdiction